|The Frankfurt-Tipp rating:|

 |Rated:||From 0 years|

 Life on the farm!
-Especially for people from the city this was an idyllic idea for a long time.
-But reality has little in common with the romanticized idea.
-Many companies are struggling to survive or have been forced to give up.
-Because the mantra of industry - faster, cheaper, more - drives them to ruin.
-Either it is not possible to keep up with the big competition or the revenues are not sufficient to cover the running costs - even if the business seems to be going well at first glance.
-As different as agriculture may be, everyone agrees that it cannot go on like this.
+Especially for people from the city, this has long been an idyllic notion.
+But the reality has little in common with the romanticized notion.
+Many farms are struggling to survive or have had to give up out of necessity.
+Because the mantra of industry - faster, cheaper, more - is driving them to ruin.
+Either it is not possible to keep up with the big competition or the yields are not sufficient to cover the running costs - even if the business seems to be going well at first sight.
+As varied as farming may be, everyone agrees: it can't go on like this.

-With distanced objectivity, which results from the fact that Schabus completely withdraws himself and lets only the protagonists from agriculture and politics have their say, the film unmasks the problems, but at the same time also shows that there are solutions.
-It is frustrating that it would actually be relatively easy to create a system here from which everyone - farmers and consumers alike - could benefit in the long term.
-But for the customer this would mean higher prices and for the industry less profit.
-And unfortunately, we live in a world where few people are willing to pay this price.
+With detached objectivity, which comes from the fact that Schabus completely restrains himself and only lets the protagonists from agriculture and politics have their say, the film exposes the problems, but at the same time also shows that there are definitely possible solutions.
+It is frustrating that it would actually be relatively easy to ensure a system here from which everyone - agriculture and consumers alike - could benefit in the long run.
+But it would mean higher prices for the consumer and less profit for the industry.
+And unfortunately, we live in a world where few are willing to pay that price.

 An article by Frankfurt-Tipp